jocrv/Youtube/README.md

 # Youtube and Youtube Black Brasil

-Sponsored by Youtube, Youtube Black and Bradesco.
+Sponsored by Youtube, Youtube Black.
 Based on Programming development and entertainment industry.

 Update: